 Question #3: When would be a good time to go back to work?

 Most mothers have realized that their priorities change once their children arrive, and they hesitate to return to work.
 There are also others who are keen to return to work as they find themselves unable to stay at home all day.
-Though there are daycare locations which will take care of babies, some still find great difficulty in sending off their babies – these mothers might find themselves consistently wondering if their babies would be well taken care of.
+Though there are daycare locations that will take care of babies, some still find great difficulty in sending off their babies – these mothers might find themselves consistently wondering if their babies would be well taken care of.
 Then, there will be some who will choose to opt for the closest daycare locations (to their offices) as this will enable them to visit whenever they want.
 Finally, there will be others who will choose to delay returning to work.

 Question #4: Should I stay with my in-laws?